Cognigy/Documentation/docs/ai/administer/access/admin-center.md

 This process contains the following steps:

-1. A user with the `admin` role (system administrator) will request to delete the organization from the **Organisation Details** page.
+1. A user with the `admin` role (system administrator) will request to delete the organization from the **Admin Center** page.
 This action will trigger a request to be sent to the system administrator (email set as `SYS_ADMINISTRATOR_EMAIL`) for the next step.

     <figure>
       <img class="image-center" src="../../../../_assets/ai/administer/access/delete-organisation-confirm_org_deletion.png" width="100%" />